NachtRaveVL/FDMM_DCS/CONTRIBUTING.md

 While CoffeeScript is easiest installed via npm (node package manager), node-lua-distiller and luasrcdiet are easiest to install via LuaRocks, a popular Lua package manager.
 However, one caveat to watch out for: be sure to keep LuaRocks out of your Windows environment variables since you can mess up your DCS installation if you try to globally rewire Lua to not allow DCS to use the one it natively ships with (don't quote me on that, though - but if your DCS install stops loading up and bails out at launch, never getting to the main menu, like it did me, that's probably why).

 Lastly, you will have to add the location of npm (commonly "%APPDATA%/npm") to an "npm_loc" string subsitution variable in LDT's string substituion preference panel (via Window->Preferences).
-LDT really wants us to be using absolute pathing as often as possible it seems, and doesn't do a very good job of letting us use %ENV_VARS% in our path strings, so we've tried to offload as many user-specific path strings into LDT's string substitution panel, mainly just to keep them out of the main checked-in project files.

-#### Note: require() re-routing
+### Note: require() rewiring

 Since we don't get require() natively in DCS scripts we take full advantage of repurposing it.
 This has a lot of advantages, the primary one being that we can introduce our own debug/release mechanics.

+We have it set up such that the mission files in the main development branch are in debug/dynamic load mode, while it's planned to have mission files in release branches in release/static load mode.

+#### Dynamically loaded / debuggable environment

-In a dynamically loaded, and thus debugging-enabled (essentially what we devs use 90% of the time), environment the require() method acts much like it does in proper Lua: behind a guarded dofile() call, with checks to ensure dofile() isn't called on any particular module/file require()'ed more than once (copy of this code exists in "support/Dynamic Mission Start Script.lua", and is placed into our debug mode load script).
+In a dynamically loaded, and thus debugging-enabled (essentially what we devs use 90% of the time), environment the require() method acts somewhat similiarly like it does in proper Lua, but instead behind a guarded dofile() call, with checks to ensure dofile() isn't called on any particular module/file require()'ed more than once (copy of this code exists in "support/Dynamic Mission Start Script.lua", which is copied into our debug mode LoadDynamic do-script mission start trigger in the mission editor).

+However, this means that require()'ed files in FDMM cannot actually return anything (as it is in proper Lua), and thus should utilize the global namespace.

-While this is nice, DCS scripts, via lfs.writedir(), essentially will have their CWD as the "Saved Games/DCS" folder, which our require() replacement then adds "/Missions/FDMM/workspace/FDMM/src/" to so that our require() calls treat FDMM's main src folder as the initial CWD.
-This keeps our require() methods short and tidy, and also allows us to use those require() calls in our build process.
+Additionally, scripts being loaded into DCS via dofile() also require use of absolute file location to function.
+FDMM handles this by first starting, via lfs.writedir(), at the "Saved Games/DCS" folder.
+Our require() replacement then adds "/Missions/FDMM/workspace/FDMM/src/" to the line so that our require() calls treat FDMM's main src folder as the main lookup folder path.
+This keeps our require() methods short and tidy, while also allowing us to use those same require() calls in our build process.

-This however also means that require() should be treated as always starting its CWD from FDMM's main src folder, never the folder the file may exist inside of, and by convention never to a file existing outside of FDMM's main src folder hierarchy (in which case we probably want to have that file added to the Lua environment in DCS, before FDMM loads, via a static do-script in the mission editor upon mission start - as we do with MIST, MOOSE, etc.).
+This however also means that FDMM's require() calls should always be treated as starting the file path from FDMM's main src folder, never the folder the file may exist inside of, and by convention never to a file existing outside of FDMM's main src folder hierarchy - in which case we probably want to have that file added to the Lua environment in DCS via the LoadDeps do-script-file mission start trigger in the mission editor.

+#### Statically loaded / non-debuggable environment

 At the same time, in a statically loaded, and thus release, environment the require() method is rewired via lua-src-diet, which does a great job of wrapping each require()'ed file in a single clojure that then gets called when needed in the final mission file.

-We have it set up such that the mission files in the main development branch are in debug/dynamic load mode, while it's planned to have mission files in release branches in release/static load mode.

-#### Note: LDT environment build path libraries use absolute pathing
+### Note: LDT build path libraries may not resolve

+LDT really wants us to be using absolute pathing as often as possible it seems, and doesn't do a very good job of letting us use %ENV% variables in our path strings, so we've tried to offload as many user-specific path strings into LDT's string substitution panel, mainly just to keep them out of the main checked-in project files.

-I would be so happy if LDT made it so that we could specify build path libraries using environment variables, but it would appear as if such is not supported.
+We would be so happy if LDT made it so that we could specify build path libraries using these %ENV% variables, but it would appear as if such is not supported.
 Please feel free to add new build path library entries to the project that correspond with your own DCS Scripts and MissionEditor folder locations, and just leave the ones that don't resolve correctly alone as a courtesy to other devs.
 (Note: I would love for someone to fix this)

 ## Debugging